 It is only after money is first discussed that the accident victim understands they have been duped.
 They really do need a lawyer and unfortunately, by delaying hiring a qualified attorney they may have damaged their claim.

 The insurance company is trying to settle with you for as little as possible.
-If your case is serious, you can do a lot of damage to the case by trusting the adjuster, only seeking legal help after you understand you have no leverage and the insurers true colors shown.
+If your case is serious, you can do a lot of damage to the case by trusting the adjuster.
+Seeking legal help after you understand you have no leverage and the insurer’s true colors are shown.